scrubwhip/HDI-Statistics/README.md

 ## Navigation
 After the README, to navigate through the repository:
 * Go to the `HDI_Data_Project.ipynb` file, where I instruct the user through the process of manipulating the data.
 * Next, navigate to the `data` folder, where you can find both complete datasets proceeding the changes made.
+This folder includes a `Original_Data` folder containing the files sourced from Kaggle, along with a `Refined_Data` folder containing files of manipulated data.
 * If you would like to see the visualizations in more detail, go to the `visualizations` folder, where you can find them as `PNG` files.
 * To edit the code yourself, simply download the `.ipynb` file, upload it to your preferred coding environment, and don't forget to upload the original `CSV` files as well, which you can download from Kaggle.
 ## Contributors/Help